Masaru2/pokejp/README.md

 ## To-do
 * Fix MissingNo. not having the correct graphics, if possible.
 This could potentially also fix MissingNo. corrupting Hall of Fame data.
-* Restore the GYM leader names in the trainer card
 * Restore the title screen movement for R/G

 ## Credits